Archives For christmas

 image credit: Joe Cavaszos

 I was standing in line at Wal Mart, checking out with a few snacks that my wife and I were taking to our staff Christmas party.
-We were both pretty excited to celebrate a great year with the staff at Grace, whom we loved.
+We were both pretty excited to celebrate a great year with the staff at the church where we serve, and whom we loved.

 My phone buzzed in my pocket.
 I slipped it out to see who was calling as I slid my credit card to complete the transaction.
 It was my mom.